zandero/rest.vertx/README.md

 ### Consuming / Producing JSONs

-By default **Rest.Vertx** binds _application/json_ mime type to internal _JsonValueReader_ and _JsonResponseWriter_
+By default, **Rest.Vertx** binds _application/json_ mime type to internal _JsonValueReader_ and _JsonResponseWriter_
 to read and write JSONs.
 This reader/writer utilizes Jackson with Vert.x internal _io.vertx.core.json.Json.mapper_ ObjectMapper.

-In order to change serialization/deserialization of JSON via Jackson the internal _io.vertx.core.json.Json.mapper_ should be altered.
+In order to change serialization/deserialization of JSON via Jackson, the internal _io.vertx.core.json.Json.mapper_ should be altered.

 ### Set your own Jackson ObjectMapper